 MONOLOGUE AND SCENE STUDIES

 Bring classical texts to life and learn how to use your strengths as a stage performer.

 The course is open to anybody over 16 with some acting experience.

 Intermediate: open to those who have completed the Classical Theatre for Beginners course or an equivalent or who wish to apply to drama school.

 Advanced: for trained actors who need a crash course in the classics.

 - Explore classical texts in depth (structure, themes, language and imagery, prose and verse…)

 - Continue to explore voice & movement

 - Have a minimum of one rehearsed monologue ready at the end of the course.

 Two hours per week, eight weeks.
-Central London location (Soho).
-From mid-January (dates tbc)
+Central London location.
+From October (dates tbc)